 Ingram Spark is a more difficult to format files for than Amazon’s Kindle Direct Publishing (KDP) for print books, so authors need to use a professional cover designer and interior formatter (may be the same person).
-The upfront costs are higher due to setup fees, but usually free if the author orders 50+ books.
+The upfront costs are higher due to setup fees, but usually free if the author orders 50+ books or if IS has special offers.
 Cost per printing is a little higher compared to KDP.
-Both Spark and KDP create bar codes for their books, Spark requires the author to provide an ISBN while KDP will provide one of its own if the author chooses that route.
-Spark highly suggests discounting of book list price (35%-55%) for its book buyers, KDP does not have an option for discounting since it sells direct to readers.
-(With Expanded Distribution, KDP controls the discount offered, not the author.)
-Neither KDP nor Spark offer other publishing services except for e-book formatting.
-Both offer options for international sales, with Spark offering sales to more countries.
+Cost per printing is a little higher compared to KDP.
+Making changes/fixes once the book is published is free with KDP but will cost you another setup fee with IS, unless they have a special going on.
+Both IS and KDP create and add in the bar codes for free.

 IS and KDP offer free ISBNs where they are the publishers, not you.
 Most authors using IS buy their own ISBNs from Bowker but IS offers an option where authors can buy an $85 ISBN for their own, so the author’s company is the publisher on record—this through a special relationship with Bowker.

 IS requires 30% to 55% discounting on book list price, KDP only asks what the retail price will be for all buyers.
 KDP takes a little larger percentage of profits per sale than IS.
 Both offer options for international sales, but IngramSpark’s distribution range is more far reaching.